luigicesarini/pysmev/README.rst

 |
 | Example for 5-min data `example_smev_5min_obs.py`
 | In this case we use data coming from https://doi.org/10.5281/zenodo.6088847
 | Dallan, E., & Marra, F. (2022).
 Enhanced summer convection explains observed trends in extreme subdaily precipitation in the Eastern Italian Alps - Codes & data (Versione v1).
-Zenodo. https://doi.org/10.5281/zenodo.6088848

 Development